 We only source carnauba wax from suppliers that are also participants in the IRC as well as members of the Union for Ethical Biotrade.

-In Uganda, we support a Self Help Africa NGO project called MORE (Market Oriented Rural Enterprise).
+In Uganda, we support a Self Help Africa NGO project called MORE (Market Oriented Rural Enterprise)-Honey.
 Currently, approximately 1.5 million households in Uganda derive their income from beekeeping, in that they harvest various products such as honey, propolis and beeswax.
 This project focuses on changing the lives of 2,000 small farmers and increasing income.
 They should benefit from improved skills and access to reliable markets to offer competitive prices for their products.
 Among others, the project will also support the commercial goal set by the Danish company, Swienty A/S, and the Ugandan company Golden Bees Ltd. in order to increase the quantity, quality and traceability of honey and wax from Uganda.

 For more information visit Self Help Africa.